Harry Styles: 2010–2015: The X Factor and One Direction

-In January 2011, One Direction signed a recording contract with Cowell's label Syco Records.
-Their UK number one debut single, "What Makes You Beautiful", and their debut studio album, Up All Night, were released later that year.
-The album, which contained three songs co-written by Styles, debuted at number one in the United States.
-Their four succeeding studio albums—Take Me Home (2012), Midnight Memories (2013), Four (2014) and Made in the A.M.
-(2015)—all debuted at number one in the UK.
 Midnight Memories was the world's best-selling album of 2013, and its accompanying Where We Are Tour was the highest-grossing tour of 2014.
 After the release of Four, One Direction became the only group in the 58-year history of the Billboard 200 albums chart to have their first four albums debut at number one.
 The albums spawned a string of successful singles, including "Live While We're Young", "Little Things", "Best Song Ever", "Story of My Life", "Drag Me Down" and "History".
 Styles also co-wrote the song "Just a Little Bit of Your Heart" for Ariana Grande's 2014 album My Everything.